zzhome007/op/router/s905x3/README.md

 su
 reboot update
 ````
-Then quickly insert the prepared USB card/TF card to start the openwrt for s905x3 firmware
+Then quickly insert the prepared USB card/TF card to start the openwrt for s905x3 firmware.

 The firmware supports USB hard disk booting.
 You can also Install the OpenWrt firmware in the USB hard disk into the EMMC partition of S905x3, and start using it from EMMC.